splunk/observability-workshop/docs/smartagent/connect-info.md

 Paste the text in the text box as show, then press **OK** to complete the copy and paste process.

+!!! note
-Unlike regular ssh connection, the web browser has a 60 second time out, and  you will be disconnected, and a **Connect** button will be show in the center of the web terminal.
+    Unlike regular SSH connection, the web browser has a 60 second time out, and you will be disconnected, and a **Connect** button will be shown in the center of the web terminal.

-Simply hit the connect button and you will be reconnected and you will be able to continue
+    Simply click the **Connect** button and you will be reconnected and will be able to continue.

  ![web reconnect](../images/intro/shellinabox-reconnect.png){: .zoom}